 Components between 45,000 and 53,000 kDa with the most intense charge state above \emph{m/z} 1,000 and score ≥40 were considered Fab portions of IgG clones.
 The clones were matched between runs using average linkage (unweighted pair group method with arithmetic mean UPGMA) L∞ distance hierarchical clustering.
 Flat clusters were formed based on a cophenetic distance constraint derived from the mass and retention time tolerance.
 These tolerances were defined as three times the standard deviation of the mAb standards, which were 1.4 Da and 0.8 min, respectively.
 Clones within a flat cluster were considered identical between runs.

-!!!Peptide-centric (bottom-up) de novo sequencing
+!!!Peptide-centric (bottom-up) \emph{de novo} sequencing

 Clones of interest were captured through fraction collection using the same chromatography setup used for LC-MS profiling.
 Samples were dried under vacuum and resuspended in a 50 mM ammonium bicarbonate buffer.
 To boost signal intensity, the fractions were pooled across the time points.
 Samples were equally split for digestion with four proteases.